 where $K_p$, $K_i$, and $K_d$ are the proportional, integral, and derivative gains, respectively.
-One subtlety is that when we move to the next sampling round, we need to transfer and represent $\bm b_t$ and $\bm a_t$ in the new $uv$ space defined on the viewport at the time stamp $T+S-1$ (instead of the time stamp $T-1$).
-This can be done by keeping track of one more computed viewpoint using Eq.~\eqref{eq:nm} for speed and acceleration computation in the new $uv$ space.
+One subtlety is that when we move to the next sampling round, we need to transfer and represent $\bm b_t$ and $\bm a_t$ in the new $uv$ space defined on the viewport at time stamp $T+S-1$ (rather than time stamp $T-1$).
+This can be done by keeping track of one more viewpoint using Eq.~\eqref{eq:nm} for speed and acceleration computation in the new $uv$ space.
 In practice, it suffices to transfer only the average speed (\ie, $(\hat{\bm \eta}_S - \hat{\bm \eta}_{S-1})/\Delta \tau$), and reset the acceleration to zero because the latter is usually quite small.